 See the issue type breakdown for your sprint.
-As work is assigned, the visualization and callout adjust, so you can understand the balance of different work types.
+As work is assigned, the visualization adjust, so you can understand the balance of different work types.
 The insight only displays the issue types allocated to that specific sprint.

 During planning sessions, assess your top issue type to make sure your team isn’t heavily focused on bugs and tech debt.
 Too many bugs and a hefty tech debt could be a cue for your team to focus on quality or block out time to resolve debts.

 Hover over the bar associated with each issue type to see the exact number of issues allocated to the sprint, and the percentage it contributes to the sprint overall.

 Was this helpful?